ishank-juneja/linux-terminal-commands/pycharm.md

 <kbd>ctrl</kbd> + <kbd>F4</kbd>

-- Cloning a conda environment
+- Cloning a conda environment (Use this in pycharm when any conda environement is currently activated)

 `conda create --clone <existing enviroment> -n <new environment>`